Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 This exercise helps you see where your money goes and highlights areas for adjustment.

-If you’re working with a Filipino budget coordinator, they can offer guidance to ensure your list is as accurate as possible.
+If you’re with a Filipino budget coordinator, they can offer guidance to ensure your list is as accurate as possible.
 Knowing your expenses is key to building a balanced budget.

 3. Assign Every Peso to a Category